KathyaTapia/KathyaTapia.github.io/README.md

 "Estimating Inter-generational Returns to Medical Care: New Evidence from At-Risk Newborn”.
 Virtual Economics of Poverty and Public Policy Seminar [(VEPPS)](http://www.lucieschmidt.com/vepps-seminar), 4th November 2024.

 “The Effects of Limiting Pricing in the Private Health Insurance Market: The Chilean Case”.
 Successfully Navigating Your PhD: A Mentoring Workshop for 3rd+ Year Women & Non-Binary PhD Students in Health Economics & Health Policy, 29th September 2023.
-Committee on the Status of Women in the Economics Profession [(CSWEP)] (https://www.aeaweb.org/about-aea/committees/cswep), American Economic Association (AEA).
+Committee on the Status of Women in the Economics Profession [(CSWEP)](https://www.aeaweb.org/about-aea/committees/cswep), American Economic Association (AEA).
 _______

 ## Contact ##